 SECTION 2.
 GSAEC shall be organized exclusively for charitable and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.
 No part of the net earnings or assets of GSAEC shall inure to the benefit of any private individual or other person having a private or personal interest in the activities of GSAEC, except that GSAEC shall be authorized to pay reasonable compensation for necessary services actually rendered to it, and to pay reasonable expenses, and make payments and distributions, necessary for it to operate.

 SECTION 3.
-Upon the dissolution or liquidation of GSAEC, all funds or other assets then remaining in its possession shall be transferred or conveyed proportionally, as determined and approved by the Board of Directors, to Members in good standing with GSAEC for three (3) consecutive years prior to official action to dissolve.
+Upon the dissolution or liquidation of GSAEC, all funds or other assets then remaining in its possession shall be transferred or conveyed proportionally, as determined and approved by the Board of Directors, to Institutional Members in good standing with GSAEC for three (3) consecutive years prior to official action to dissolve.

-Category One: Institutional
+Category One: Institutional Members

-Category Two: Individual
+Category Two: Representative Members

-Category Three: Student
+Category Four: Student Members

-Category Four: Supporting Organizations
+Category Five: Supporting Members

 The Board of Directors shall determine from time to time any other membership requirements that it deems appropriate.

 SECTION 2.
-Any institution, individual/student, or organization desiring to become a Member of GSAEC shall file a written application for membership with the Secretary of the Board of Directors in such form as the Board of Directors shall from time to time prescribe.
-To be elected to membership, each applicant must satisfy the criteria for membership applicable at the time and receive the affirmative vote of a majority of the Directors present at a meeting of the Board at which a quorum has been established.
-Notice of acceptance or rejection shall be given to the applicant promptly.
-Membership in GSAEC is not transferable or assignable.
+Any institution or organization desiring to become a Member of GSAEC under Category One: Institutional Members or Category Five: Supporting Members shall file a written application for membership with the Secretary of the Board of Directors in such form as the Board of Directors shall from time to time prescribe.
+Voting, Alternate, and Representative Members must be identified for Category One and a Supporting Member for Category Five applications.
+To be approved for membership, each applicant must satisfy the current criteria of the membership category being applied for and receive an affirmative vote of a majority of Directors present at a meeting of the Board at which a quorum has been established.
+Notice of approval or rejection shall be given to the applicant promptly.

 SECTION 6.
 Any Member may voluntarily resign as a Member of GSAEC by filing written resignation with the Secretary of the Board of Directors at least 30 days prior to the effective date of the resignation.
 No resignation shall relieve any Member from liability for dues or assessments that may be accrued and/or unpaid at the time such resignation is filed.